-How do I get started with Google Smart Shopping ads?
+How to get started with Google Smart Shopping ads

 If you need to sell more – and, let’s be honest, you always do, let’s go through a short checklist to make sure that you are ready for Google Retargeting ads:

 - Fully functional online store.
 This may sound obvious, but some people actually make the mistake of inviting people to a house they forget to build.
 Before you run Google Retargeting ads – or any ads, for that matter, please, make sure that your store actually works.
 Click around, make sure that there are no redundant images or placeholder text.
 Pay special attention to how your cart and checkout work.
 If you offer free shipping, make sure it’s actually free.

 - At least 3 products compliant with Google Advertising Policies While the number of products is merely a recommendation – a carousel with many products looks more engaging that a single-image ad, the compliance with Google Ads Policies is a must for a successful Google Remarketing ad.
 There are many rules on what you can and can’t promote, but the general guideline is easy – do not advertise anything that you wouldn’t want your kids to see online.
 Oh, yeah – the product images need to be of good quality, too.
 But you wouldn’t advertise your store with some low-resolution pixelated pictures anyway, right?

 - Conversion tracking.
 Set up conversion tracking with transaction-specific values so you can track when your ads lead to sales on your website.
 You need an active, verified conversion tracking tag to set up a Smart Shopping campaign.
 Learn more about setting up conversion tracking for your website